 How is Ativan Withdrawal Treated During Medical Detox?

 During detox, medical professionals will monitor your symptoms as you remain under 24-hour supervision.
 The physician may prescribe Ativan at a lower dose, gradually reducing your dose over a series of days or weeks, to taper your body off it.
-Tapering off Ativan can reduce the intensity of your withdrawal symptoms.[5]
+Tapering off Ativan can reduce the intensity of your acute withdrawal symptoms.

 • Antidepressants for symptoms of depression and insomnia